Triggering workflows

 Workflows allow you to trigger a workflow with different execution options.
 There are four mechanisms to execute a workflow:

-Manual enables you to execute a workflow manually against multiple targets simultaneously.
+Manual enables you to execute a workflow manually against one or multiple targets simultaneously.

 API enables you to execute a workflow using the Workflows API.